You may remember her story, which ran in most of the state's newspapers. Brian Huff, a regular contributor here, was her husband.

 A ceremony in Ashley's honor is planned Friday at 2 p.m. at the University Chapel on North Campus.
 After that, the University ROTC program will dedicate a plaque in her honor in the newly renovated ROTC lounge on campus.

 They based the plaque on one of the more iconic pictures Ashley sent home from Iraq.
 It shows her smiling with a little Iraqi girl.

 But, then, all the pictures showed her smiling.

 The plaque is not the world's only monument to Ashley.
-Much of her work in Iraq focused on police training, and when the Iraqi government opened a new police academy in Erbil, the Iraqis placed a bust of Ashley outside.
+When the Iraqi government opened a new police academy in Erbil, a bust of Ashley was placed outside.

 The Inscription reads:

 Operation Iraqi FreedomI know not everyone can be on campus Friday afternoon.
 But, if you would, will you think of my friend Ashley this weekend?
 And of her family and of Huff, and all the soldiers and families out there.